Student Diary | A Day in the Life of an Ecology & Biodiversity Master's Student

 Mornings walking to campus, and going to lectures or workshops

-My days tend to start the same, I'll wake up and open the Newcastle app to see what is in store for the day...typically a few lectures, maybe a workshop.
+My days tend to start the same, I'll wake up and access the Student Portal to see what is in store for the day...typically a few lectures, maybe a workshop.
 If I'm lucky it'll be lectures about the policy side of biodiversity.
 One thing I enjoy is the lack of 9am’s, meaning I can usually have a slow morning, sorting myself out and planning for the day.

-Living in St James’, I have a short 5–10 minute walk to campus, passing Gregg’s on the way so I can pick up a coffee if I have time (which I usually didn’t).
-Before the pandemic, I'd find my lecture room and sit down with the friendship group I made in the induction sessions.
+Living in St James’, I have a short 5–10 minute walk to campus, passing Gregg’s on the way so I can pick up a coffee if I have time (which I usually don’t).
+I'll find my lecture room and sit down with the friendship group I made in the induction sessions.

 Despite being an introvert, making friends on my course has been really easy, probably because there are only 15–30 people in lectures, the Modelling Evidence & Policy Group is extremely welcoming, and all my peers have similar interests to me.